HugoSchweke/QSproteome_protocol/example_output/README.md

 #### Q8WV44_V1_5_nodiso1.pdb:

-example input pdb file (Q8WV44_V1_5.pdb) where residues with a pLDDT score below 40 are filtered out.
+This is the example input pdb file (Q8WV44_V1_5.pdb) where residues with a pLDDT score below 40 are filtered out.

 #### Q8WV44_V1_5_nodiso2.pdb: